lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-react-nhamilton1/README.md

 1. What are the main differences between a stateful and a functional component?

+  Function components are also known as stateless components becuase they accept data and display it, they are mainly responsible for rendering ui.
+Functional components cannot use React lifecyucle methods, for instance, componentDidMount.

+  Class Components, you have to extends from React.Component and also make a render() function that returns a react element.
+This render() must be returining html.
+  Class components, are also known as stateful components since they use logic and state.
+You can use React lifecycle methods in class components, componentDidMount, componentDidUpdate, componentWillMount, and componentWillUpdate.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  componentWillMount is invoked right before mounting occurs, and  is called before render().
+It is generally used to show a loader when the compoennt is being loaded or when data is being fetched.

+  componentWillUpdate, is used during the updating phase of the react lifecycle.
+It is usually called before the component is updated or when the state or props being passed to the component changes.

 3. Define stateful logic.

+  Stateful logic is logic that is built into a component.
+Usually, this logic deals with state in the component.
+For example,
+      const handleChanges = (e) => {
+        setValues({ ...values,
+            [e.target.name]: e.target.value
+        });
+      };
+from our project is stateful logic.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+The three steps are Arrange, Act, and Assert.

+During the Arrange step, we want to Display the App Component, this requires us to render().
+From the sprint today, we did render(<CheckoutForm />)

+Next the Act step, this is when we use findBy, getBy, queryBy, etc. We want to 'query' the dom for a specific node.
+This would be my lines 15 through 30 in the CheckoutForm.test.js.

+Last step is Assert.
+During this step you want to verify that the elemt exists on the page.
+This would be lines 33 to 48 in the CheckoutForm.test.js.